 Because of many things, Onekama is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Onekama really has some of the features that families look for when choosing a good community to raise children.
 Is Onekama perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-As is often the case in a small village, Onekama doesn't have a public transportation system that people use for their commute.
+Onekama is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Onekama are slightly better educated than the national average of 21.84% for all cities and towns, with 23.72% of adults in Onekama having a bachelor's degree or advanced degree.